 \subsubsection{Mask Generator and the Discriminators}

-The building blocks of mask generator $G_m$, mask discriminator $D_m$ and imputation discriminator $D_{i}$ are similar to those of {\imputationgenerator}.
+Mask generator $G_m$, mask discriminator $D_m$ and imputation discriminator $D_i$ have similar building blocks to those of {\imputationgenerator}.

-The architecture of mask generator $G_m$ is shown in Figure~\ref{fig:mask_generator}.
-The random noise $\bomega$ first goes through a Fully-Connected (FC) layer, which is used to reshape the input data to the desired shape.
-Then the reshaped data goes through several layers of T-Conv and a layer of GAT, which is the same as the expansive path of {\imputationgenerator}, except that there is no skip connection.
-When capturing the inter-time series correlations, we also use GAT to compute dynamic graph weights, since no static weight is provided in $\cG$.
+The architecture of $G_m$ is shown in Figure \ref{fig:mask_generator}.
+The random noise $\bomega$ first goes through a Fully Connected (FC) layer, which reshapes $\bomega$ to the desired shape.
+Then the reshaped data goes through $L$ layers of T-Conv and a GAT layer, which is the same as the expansive path of {\imputationgenerator} without skip connections.

-The architecture of the discriminators $D_m$ and $D_i$ are the same, as shown in Figure~\ref{fig:discriminators}.
-The input data goes through a layer of GAT, a layer of Multi-Head Self-Attentin and several layers of T-Conv, which is the same as the contracting path of {\imputationgenerator}.
-Finally, the data goes through a Fully-Connected (FC) layer, which is used to reshape the data to a scaler.
-The output scalar stands for the judgement of the discriminator on how real the input data is.
-When capturing the inter-time series correlations, we also use GAT to adapt to different incomplete samples, since the constants $\tau$ and the observed data are also of different natures.
+The discriminators $D_m$ and $D_i$ have the same architecture shown in Figure \ref{fig:discriminators}.
+The input goes through a GAT layer, a Multi-Head Self-Attention layer and $L$ layers of T-Conv, which is the same as the contractive path of {\imputationgenerator} but in the reverse order.
+This is followed by a Fully Connected (FC) layer, whose output is a scalar score that indicates how real the input is.